In Memoriam

 In addition to her historic work with the National Park Service, Soskin was a Storyteller with Stagebridge, where she continued sharing her voice and wisdom with audiences of all ages.
 She celebrated her 104th birthday in September 2025 at the middle school in El Sobrante that bears her name.
 Her family requests that, in lieu of flowers, donations be made to Betty Reid Soskin Middle School or toward the completion of her Sign My Name to Freedom documentary.
 Her extraordinary life remains a testament to courage, truth-telling, and the power of story.

-Please visit Betty’s Legacy page for a full obituary and donation options.
+Please visit Claire’s Legacy page for a full obituary and donation options.